jsseidel/draftman2/docsbuild/compiling.md

 If you need to include some arbitrary text before each file, like a `* * *` scene separator, select *Include text with files* and type in your text next to the check box.
 If, for some reason, you don't want to include that text after the first heading, as in the case of scene separators, click *And skip first*.

-For more information about structuring your project to make consistent headings, see 'Project Organization.'
+For more information about structuring your project to make consistent headings, see [Project Organization](#project-organization).